KC-7/ecommerce/README.md

 **Issue**

-The following file path used in the Boutique Ado tutorial that I was following to set up the basics does not exist in the project directories:
+The following file path used in the Boutique Ado tutorial that I was following to set up allauth does not exist in the project directories:

     cp -r ../.pip-modules/lib/python3.7/site-packages/alluth/templates/* ./templates/allauth/